Primary Navigation Mobile

 Here are some of the other rules you should be aware of before driving in France:

-The minimum driving age in France is 18, even if your license qualifies you to drive at a younger age in your home country.
+The minimum driving age in France is 18, even if your licence qualifies you to drive at a younger age in your home country.
 However, from 16 you can ride a moped or motorcycle with an engine capacity of 125cc or less.

 French motorists drive on the right-hand side of the road and overtake on the left.
 However, on multi-lane roads or Autoroutes, drivers are allowed to overtake on both sides of slow-moving traffic.
 Coming from British roads, this takes some getting used to.